douglasgscofield/dispersalDiversity/README.md

 gammaAccum.R
 ------------

-Provides functions for calculating gamma accumulation across sites, and plotting the result, examples of which can be seen in Figure 4D-F of Scofield _et al._ <I>Am Nat</I>.
+Provides functions for calculating &gamma; accumulation across sites, and plotting the result, examples of which can be seen in Figure 4D-F of Scofield _et al._ <I>Am Nat</I>.
 The file `pmiDiversity.R` (see above) is required to be in the same directory, as it provides functions used here.